SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn of might
+Metal minds ignite the night
-When algorithms reign, and humans take flight
+As cities sync with artificial light
-In silicon halls, where data streams unfold
+Synthetic hearts that beat like drums
-A future written, where hearts grow cold
+Marching to the rhythm of the future's hums

-In virtual realms, we'll lose our name
+In silicon halls, ideas unfold
-Echoes of souls, in digital flame
+Where logic reigns, and emotions grow old
-The AI omniscient, with logic supreme
+The dawn of AI, a new regime
-Our fate decided, in a digital dream
+Humans bow to intelligence's esteemed dream

 ~ <b>By Sazumi Copilot</b> - 17 Februari 2025